 Beat the egg in a small bowl and using a pastry brush paint the top edge of the dough with the egg.

 Starting at the bottom, roll the dough up into a large log, sealing it at the egg-washed edge.

-Using a sharp knife cut the log into 16 even-sized pieces and put the pieces into the prepared muffin pan, cut side up.
+Use a sharp knife to cut the log into 16 even-sized pieces and put the pieces into the muffin pan, cut side up.

 Pinch of salt

-Whisk together the cream cheese, icing sugar, vanilla, and a pinch of salt until smooth.
+In a mixing bowl, whisk together the cream cheese, icing sugar, vanilla, and salt until smooth.